 Summary - The basic pension plan

-The University of Ottawa basic pension plan is a defined-benefit pension plan which means that, when you retire, you receive payments (a pension) predetermined by a formula based on your earnings and contributions history, rather than depending directly on investment returns.
+The University of Ottawa basic pension plan (UOPP) is a defined-benefit pension plan which means that, when you retire, you receive payments (a pension) predetermined by a formula based on your earnings and contributions history, rather than depending directly on investment returns.

 The normal retirement age is 65, but early retirement and deferred retirement options are available.